doa379/bhyve-net-passthru/README.md

 2. Disable WIFI adapter under host
 3. Give the client full access to WIFI adapter
 4. Create a bridge and tap device under host
-5. Configure host gateway to the birdge
+5. Configure host gateway to the bridge
 6. Configure client to access WIFI
 7. Create a static network interface on the client
 8. Passthrough network traffic on the client from the WIFI adapter to the static network interface.